Fland Canyon: Production

+The couch gag was created by Eric Goldberg of Walt Disney Animation Studios.
+The gag depicts the Simpson family as various The Walt Disney Company characters.

 Reception

 "Fland Canyon" scored a 1.2 rating and was watched by 2.77 million viewers, making it Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
 Club gave "Fland Canyon" a C+.
 He added, "The problem with an episode like 'Fland Canyon' is that it’s content to pluck parts from older episodes without doing anything new or interesting with them.
 That there are laughs here and there isn’t surprising—even on and off day, The Simpsons (and the Simpsons) form a reliable bedrock for comedy.
 In this flashback story of a heretofore unrevealed early shared vacation of the Simpson and Flanders families, however, there’s a combination of old gags indifferently told, new gags told coarsely and/or cruelly, and some off-model characterization (especially with regard to Ned) that comes off as deeply disposable Simpsons."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He enjoyed the interaction of the Flanders and Simpson families and highlighted the commentary on rich people bringing the comforts of home into the wild.